 - Analyse and evaluate existing web content.

 - Understand and apply key concepts of Web design to create a simple website.

-- Apply animation concepts to create multimedia content.
+- Apply interaction and animation concepts to enhance web content.

 - Design and construct a website for a specific audience that integrates text, images and interactive animation, justifying the use of specific technologies.